-In addition to the general criteria, Influencing grants are assessed with the following criteria:
+In addition to the general criteria, Influencing grants will be assessed with the following criteria:

-1. Target Group Representation: the degree to which the project and organisation involves, represents and effectively amplifies voice and builds the influence of the target group(s).

-2. Advocacy and Lobby: the degree to which the project supports target beneficiaries to influence stakeholders to implement new procedures and policies and create new and unexpected connections and partnerships.
+- 1. Target Group Representation: the degree to which the project and organisation involves, represents and effectively amplifies voice and builds the influence of the target group(s). - 2.
+Advocacy and Lobby: the degree to which the project will support target beneficiaries to influence stakeholders to implement new procedures and policies and create new and unexpected connections and partnerships.